horskyyaron/blog_v3/content/posts/learning-about-microservices.md

 -  database
 -  language

-### Resilience
+#### Resilience

-One service going down won't make the whole system crash.
+One service going down won't make the whole system crash.\
-NOTE: the system should be ready for this cases and handle them correctly.
+NOTE: the system should be ready for this cases and handle them correctly! (or else the system won't work properly, or crash).

-### Scaling
+#### Scaling

-With smaller services, in contrast to monolith, we can just scale the part of the system that requires more resources.
+Many users want to use that special feature when you click a button and it cooks them dinner through network calls?
+Great!
+Just add more of that sweet `Dinner-Maker` service to handle the load.

-### Ease of deployment
+#### Ease of deployment

-We can deploy just the service that changes were made in, not the whole system.
+Did you update `Dinner-Maker` to support deserts as well?
+Good.
+A wonderful change.
+Do you need to deploy the whole system?
+Nope.
+Just deploy the new and improved `Dinner-Maker` service :).

-### Optimize for replaceability
+#### Optimize for replaceability

+Did you choose to RIR (Rebuild-in-rust) that `Dinner-Maker` since you are cool?
+Or did you change the entire feature and it is now only supports breakfasts, meaning, you need to replace `Dinner-Maker` with `Breakfast-Maker` service?

 The cost of replacing one service is not that expensive since it is small in size and complexity.
-And since requirements are being changed all the time, and new technology is being created all the time, the system must be ready to embrace changes!
+And since requirements are being changed all the time, and new technology is being created all the time, **the system must be ready to embrace changes!**
-Microservices are optimize for that uncertainty
+Microservices are a good way to handle that uncertainty.

-# Chapter 2 - The Evolutionary Architect
+## Chapter 2 - The Evolutionary Architect

 The term "Architect" has problems in the world of software.
 It was borrowed from an existing profession when the architect has accountability